Arnie0426/arnie0426.github.io/_posts/2018-12-10-simulating-abtests.md

 comments: false
 ---

 While developing machine learning (ML) algorithms in production environments, we usually optimize a function or a loss that has nothing to do with our business goals.
-For example, we might actually care about metrics such as _click-through-rate_ or _average time-spent_ or _ad-revenue_ but our machine learning algorithms often minimize log-loss or root mean squared error (RMSE) of arbitrary quantities for computational ease.
-It is often seen that these machine learning metrics don't correlate with the original targets, which is why running online A/B tests is so vital in production because it lets us verify our ML models against the true objectives of a task.
+For example, we might actually care about metrics such as _click-through-rate_ or _ad-revenue_ but our machine learning algorithms often minimize [log-loss](http://wiki.fast.ai/index.php/Log_Loss) or [root mean squared error (RMSE)](https://en.wikipedia.org/wiki/Root-mean-square_deviation) of arbitrary quantities for computational ease.
+It is often seen that these ML metrics don't correlate with the original targets, which is why running online A/B tests is so vital in production because it lets us verify our ML models against the true objectives of a task.

-However, running A/B tests can be quite expensive because you need to launch some productionized version of an experiment, and let it run for a significant amount of time to get reliable results, during which you also risk potentially exposing a poorer system to users.
-This is why reliable offline evaluation is absolutely critical because it can allow a business to experiment more in a sandbox environment as well as provide intuitions on what is worth launching/testing in production.
+However, running A/B tests is expensive because it requires some productionized version of an experiment, which needs to run for a significant amount of time to get reliable results during which you risk potentially exposing a poorer system to users.
+This is why reliable offline evaluation is absolutely critical because it can allow developers to experiment more in a sandbox environment as well as gain intuitions on what is worth launching/testing in the wild.

 <!--more-->